Albert0i/RedisDump/RedisFunctions.md

 > The Lua engine compiles and evaluates the library source code when loaded, and expects functions to be registered by calling the `redis.register_function()` API.

-> The following snippet demonstrates a simple library registering a single function named knockknock, returning a string reply:
+> The following snippet demonstrates a simple library registering a single function named `knockknock`, returning a string reply:
 ```
 #!lua name=mylib
 redis.register_function(